American Composites Manufacturers Association

 The American Composites Manufacturers Association (ACMA) is the world's largest trade association serving the composites industry.
-Its mission is to provide education and information to the composites industry, lobby for the composites industry, and develop and expand markets for composite materials.
+Its mission is to educate about and lobby for the composites industry and develop expansive markets for composite materials.

 Government affairs

 ACMA's government affairs department assists member companies in keeping up to date on current regulations.
 The government affairs department is also responsible for advocating on behalf of member companies when new legislation is being formed.

 Political action committee

 ACMA has operated its own political action committee since 2003.
 ACMA PAC supports members of Congress who agree with ACMA's views on issues affecting the composites industry.

 Caucus

 ACMA coordinates the Congressional Composites Caucus in an effort to encourage members of Congress to learn more about the composites industry.
-The caucus currently has 32 members and hosts 3–4 briefings annually to inform Congressmen and their staff on the applications of composite materials.
-Caucus participation is achieved by ACMA member companies sending letters to their Congressman requesting that they join the caucus.
+The caucus currently has 32 members and hosts 3–4 briefings annually to inform members of congress and their staff on the applications of composite materials.
+Caucus participation is achieved by ACMA member companies sending letters to their member of congress requesting that they join the caucus.